Starlink Internet Guide

 Does Starlink work in bad weather?

-Starlink usually works in normal rain and snow, and the dish has snow-melt features.
-Heavy rain, thick wet snow, ice buildup, or storms can still cause slower speeds or short outages.
-A clear dish view and solid mounting location help a lot.
+Starlink usually works in normal rain and snow.
+Heavy rain, wet snow, ice buildup, or storms can still slow it down or cause short outages.
+A clear view of the sky and solid mounting location help a lot.

 Do I need a clear view of the sky?